lingui/js-lingui/docs/tutorials/react.rst

    // Hello {name}

 Any expression is allowed, not just simple variables.
-The only difference is, that variable name won't be included in extracted message:
+The only difference is, the variable name won't be included in the extracted message:

 Simple variable -> named argument
    .. code-block:: jsx